JustinSchneider/CodePacker/README.md

   <img src="./images/codepacker-icon.png" alt="Code Packer Logo" width="128"/>
 </p>

-Code Packer is a Visual Studio Code extension that allows you to easily pack your project's code files and git diffs into text files.
-This makes it simple to share specific parts of your project with LLMs, ensuring accurate context while keeping the file sizes manageable.
+Code Packer is a Visual Studio Code extension that allows you to easily pack your project's code files into text files for sharing with LLMs.
+This makes it simple to share specific parts of your project while keeping the file sizes manageable.

 ## Features

-- Pack multiple code directories into separate text files
-- Generate diffs between git branches for easy sharing
-- Configure different patterns and outputs for each directory
-- Customizable source directories, output files, and file patterns
-- Exclude specific files or directories from packing
-- Include only specific file types in the packed output
-- Easy-to-use interface with status bar buttons and explorer view
-- Project-specific configuration options
-- Debug mode for troubleshooting

 ### Pack Code

 Quickly pack your code using the status bar button or command palette.
 You can pack all configured directories at once, creating separate output files for each.

-### Generate Branch Diffs
+### Generate Branch Diffs (Experimental)

+> **Note**: The Git diff feature is currently experimental.
+While functional, you may encounter some issues with certain file types or edge cases.
+We're actively working on improvements.

-Create text files containing diffs between any two git branches in your repository:
+Generate text files containing diffs between any two git branches in your repository:

 1. Click the "Generate Diff" button in the status bar or use the command palette
 2. Select your source and target branches from the dropdown menus